-The CamIDC is an annual student-run conference, that began in 2007.
-The conference brings students and professionals into contact with those working at the forefront of international development; whether formulating policy, developing new strategies on the ground, or expanding the academic discipline.
+Since its beginnings in 2007, the conference has created a space for students and professionals to connect with those working at the forefront of international development; whether formulating policy, developing new strategies on the ground, or expanding the academic discipline.
 The conference aims to provoke interesting conversations, to encourage new connections within the field, and to inspire delegates to engage with issues in international development.

 Past CamIDC speakers have included the CEO of Oxfam GB, the Shadow Minister for International Development, the CEO of Engineers Without Borders, the previous CEO of War Child, founder of Against Malaria Foundation, and senior members of organisations such as the Overseas Development Institute, Bill & Melinda Gates Foundation, and Chatham House.